News

 Chen emphasized that “mitochondrial cocktail therapy” also needs to go with exercise and good rest.
 Equally important is to avoid damage to mitochondria from environmental pollution, food additives, pesticides, and other toxins.

-He specifically mentioned that we must maintain a quality sleep routine and ensure an adequate amount of deep sleep every night.
+He specifically mentioned that one must maintain a quality sleep routine and ensure an adequate amount of deep sleep every night.
 Although this may sound like common sense, most people don’t do it.

 5. ‘Zone 2’ Exercise

-Examples of Zone 2 exercises include ultra-slow jogging, brisk walking, or leisurely biking.
+Zone 2 exercises include ultra-slow jogging, brisk walking, and leisurely biking.
 You should be able to talk during these activities, but you'll notice that you’re breathing a bit harder.
 This level of exercise helps improve mitochondrial efficiency, gradually repairing organs.

 In contrast, more intense endurance training can increase the number of mitochondria, boosting their overall production capacity.